-The British town planner, Ebenezer Howard, responded to the uncontrolled growth of cities with the idea of the garden city.
-Influenced by the thoughts of the American writer Ralph Waldo Emerson, he propagated the philosophy of small towns integrated into the countryside, and consisting of single-family houses and community facilities.
-The land itself was to be owned in common.
-The concept was made reality in 1903 in the garden city of Letchworth in Hertfordshire.
-This was soon followed by another garden city in Hampstead, north London.
+The British urban planner Ebenezer Howard countered the uncontrolled growth of metropolises with the idea of the Garden City.
+Influenced by the American natural philosopher Ralph Waldo Emerson, he propagated small towns integrated into the landscape with detached houses and community facilities.
+Land was to be common property.
+The concept was implemented in Letchworth Garden City in Hertfordshire in 1903 and soon afterwards in Hampstead Garden Suburb in London.

 Many 19th century entrepreneurs built flats because they felt responsible for "their" workers - they also hoped to retain qualified staff.
 For example, the factory owner Cristoforo Crespi, inspired by the idea of the garden city, built from 1878 a settlement with small workers' houses surrounded by greenery, a hospital, school and church, next to his cotton mill in Crespi d'Adda in northern Italy.

 In Essen on the Ruhr, Alfred Krupp began building the first housing in 1855 right next to the smoking chimneys of his cast steel factory.
 In the rapid growth that followed, expanding factory facilities and further settlements eventually grew together to form a gigantic factory city, next to which the centuries-old Essen seemed like a village.

 But soon paternalistic-minded entrepreneurs could no longer absorb the dramatically growing influx of workers.
 Hopelessly overpopulated slums sprang up in the urban centres, without clean water, effective ventilation or adequate sanitation.
 Diseases such as tuberculosis became rampant and the death rate skyrocketed.